 The Company's interest-bearing liabilities are mainly denominated in U.S. dollars and Renminbi.
 As at 31 December 2015 and 2016 and 30 June 2017, its consolidated liabilities denominated in U.S. dollars accounted for 55.3 per cent., 88.1 per cent. and 83.1 per cent. respectively, of its total liabilities.
 Fluctuations in U.S. dollar and Renminbi interest rates have significantly affected the Company's financing costs.
 As at 31 December 2016 and 30 June 2017, the notional amounts of the consolidated outstanding interest rate swap agreements of the Company were US\$1,636 million and US\$1,528 million, respectively.
 These agreements will expire between 2018 and 2025.
 A substantial majority of the Company's borrowings denominated in Renminbi are linked to benchmark five-year lending rates published by the PBOC.
-A substantial majority of the Company's borrowings denominated in U.S. dollars are linked to floating LIBOR rates which increased overall in 2015 and 2016.
+A substantial majority of the Company's borrowings denominated in 2015 and 2016.
 The relevant lending rates may increase in the future as a result of reasons beyond the Company's control, and may result in an adverse effect on its business, prospects, cash flow, financial condition and results of operations.
 In addition, the Company expects to issue bonds and notes or enter into additional loan agreements and aircraft leases in the future to fund its operations and capital expenditures, and the cost of financing for these obligations will depend greatly on market interest rates.